FULL CIRCLE VITALITY

 absolute best results possible.

-You will be assisted with post-op care instructions from your surgeon to help you learn the proper steps for wearing your compressions,
+You will be assisted with post-op care instructions from your surgeon

-Every patient is completely different in presenting with various individual needs, so just generally speaking, treatment could look as follows -
+Every patient is completely different in presenting with various individual needs,

 3x/week for 1-2 weeks